JakeDahl/Osu-Bypass/README.md

 # Osu-Bypass
 Circumvents HWID bans on osu without tampering with any windows settings.
+Also inadvertently removes the need to validate your email.

 Requires special launcher.
 Not releasing the launcher, but instructions to create: